phildow/swift-snippets/README.md

 A snippet is text that replaces an alphanumeric word when the tab key is pressed.
 It expands the word into the snippet.

 Snippets also support *fields*, which allow a user to continuing tabbing within the snippet to move the insertion point to predetermined locations in the snippet.
-Consequently a snippet is able to behave like a template with empty placeholders that are efficiently filled in.
+Consequently a snippet is able to behave like a template with placeholders that are efficiently filled in.

 **Sublime Text**